-An Overview of Transitional Care Management CPT
+An Overview of Transitional Care Management for Discharge

 “I can bill all discharges with Transitional Care Management codes.
 They’re all moderate complexity”